Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 ## Arguments

-*Source Directory*:  Folder containing the `.tif` files.
+*Source Directory*:  Folder containing the `.tif` files, these should be at least 24-bit.

 *Scale*: How much the images are scaled down by (8 results in a smaller image than 2).

 *Alpha*: Blending alpha of border between image and surrounding mask.

-*Desired Sequence Count*: Number of images you want to include, must be lower than the number of images in the folder or the command will crash.
-The final sequence count may not reflect the requested count.
-It's recommended to set this to exactly the number of images in the folder.
+*Desired Sequence Count*: Number of images you want to include, it's recommended to set this to exactly the number of images in the folder.

 # Process sounds